 Religious students failed an exam for not helping a beggar.

 While on the way there, the subjects had to pass a ‘victim’ (a beggar) planted along the way.
-The dependent variable was whether or not the subject would help the victim.
-The independent variables were the degrees to which the subject was told to hurry to reach the other building, and the subject they were to speak about once they got there.
-Some of the subjects were told to talk on which jobs seminary students might be most effective at, while the others were told to speak about the New Testament’s parable of the Good Samaritan.
+The dependent variables were whether or not the subject would help the victim and to what degree.
+The independent variables were the degrees to which the subject was told to hurry to reach the other building and the subject that they were to speak about once they arrived.
+Some of the subjects were told to speak about which jobs seminary students might be most effective at, while the others were told to speak about the New Testament’s parable of the Good Samaritan.

-Not even one of the test subjects offered to help the ‘victim’, in any way.
-This study makes one wonder, if religious students, who are learning to teach about the compassionate life of Jesus, cannot even be counted on to come to the aid of someone in need, then who will?
-The students were each later asked to attend a meeting with the professor, who took pleasure in informing them all that they had failed the exam, and why.
+And… the result was that not so much as single one of the students offered to help the ‘victim’ in any way.
+This study makes one wonder if religious students, who’re learning to teach about the compassionate life of Jesus, cannot even be counted on to come to the aid of someone in need, then who will?
+The students were each later ‘invited’ to attend a meeting with the professor, who took perhaps a little too much pleasure in informing them all that they’d failed the exam and why.